rewatt/WWCP_Core/README.md

 and data structures.

 WWCP comes with adapters to well-known e-mobility protocols like OCPP, OICP and OCPI.
-Please note, that OICP is not a free and open protocol and therefore the adapter can not be distributed as free open source software.
+Please note, that the Intercharge protocol is not a free and open protocol and therefore the adapter can not be distributed as free open source software.
+Nevertheless it is available as shared source for customers of Hubject GmbH.

 This software is developed by [GraphDefined GmbH](http://www.graphdefined.com).
 We appreciate your participation in this ongoing project, and your help to improve it.